February 12, 2012 | 6

-As a medicine student at Edinburgh University (1825-1827) Darwin frequented various courses on natural science.
+As a medicine student at Edinburgh University (1825-1827) Darwin frequented various courses on natural sciences.
 Here he encountered geology in the form of the lectures by mineralogist Professor Robert Jameson.
-Darwin considered the teaching of Jameson as boring and despite his ambitions in collecting minerals in early years, during his remaining time at university he never again actively joined a lecture about geology.
+Darwin considered the teaching of Jameson boring and despite his ambitions in collecting minerals in early years, during his remaining time at university he never again actively joined a lecture about geology.

 The later time at Cambridge was more productive; he joined various privately organized geological-botanical excursions in the areas surrounding the town.
-In July 1831 he visited the cave of Llanymynech near his hometown of Shrewsbury and in August of the same year, after graduating from Cambridge University and pushed by his mentor and friend, botanist John S. Henslow, he accompanied Professor Adam Sedgwick (1785-1873, considered one of the founding fathers of geology in England, the Darwin Correpondence Project discusses this trip and “Darwin´s introduction to geology“) on a one week long geologic tour in North Wales.
+In July 1831 he visited the cave of Llanymynech near his hometown of Shrewsbury and in August of the same year, after graduating from Cambridge University and pushed by his mentor and friend, botanist John S. Henslow, he accompanied Professor Adam Sedgwick (1785-1873, considered one of the founding fathers of geology in England, the Darwin Correpondence Project discusses this trip and “Darwin´s introduction to geology“) on a geologic tour in North Wales.
 Twenty pages of notes made by Darwin during the tour are today conserved in the library of the Cambridge University.
 In his private autobiography he later remembered: “This tour was of decided use in teaching me a little how to make out the geology of a country…“

 When Darwin returned to Shrewsbury, a letter from Captain Robert FitzRoy offered him a position as gentlemen companion on board of the ship “Beagle“.
 FitzRoy was himself a gifted amateur geologist and was searching a talented naturalist with additional geological knowledge to sustain him in a personal task – the Beagle voyage, despite improving the nautical maps of South America, could also be used to gather geological evidence for the biblical flood, a worldwide phenomena considered real by most geologists at the time.
 As a welcoming gift FitzRoy presented Darwin with a copy of Charles Lyell’s recently published “Principles of Geology” (first edition 1830-1832).